privacy-scaling-explorations/pse.dev/articles/secure-multi-party-computation.md

 In order to do this, it needs to receive from the garbler $W_{a}^A$ and $W_{b}^B$.

 Since the garbler knows 𝑎 , he can send the evaluator $W_{a}^A$.
-The labels are all random, independent, and identically distributed, so the evaluator won’t learn anything about 𝑎 from $W_{a}^A$
+The labels are all random, independent, and identically distributed, so the evaluator won't learn anything about 𝑎 from $W_{a}^A$

 However, getting $W_{b}^B$ to the evaluator is harder.
-The garbler can’t send both $W_{0}^B$ and $W_{1}^B$ to the evaluator because that will allow them to decrypt two ciphertexts in the garbled gate.
-Similarly, the evaluator can’t simply ask for the one they want because they don’t want the garbler to learn 𝑏 .
+The garbler can't send both $W_{0}^B$ and $W_{1}^B$ to the evaluator because that will allow them to decrypt two ciphertexts in the garbled gate.
+Similarly, the evaluator can't simply ask for the one they want because they don't want the garbler to learn 𝑏 .

 So, the garbler and the evaluator use Oblivious Transfer, which allows the evaluator to learn only $W_{b}^B$ without revealing 𝑏 to the garbler.

-Note that in order for this to work, the evaluator needs to know when decryption succeeds and when it doesn’t.
-Otherwise, there’s no way for them to know which ciphertext yields the correct answer.
+Note that in order for this to work, the evaluator needs to know when decryption succeeds and when it doesn't.
+Otherwise, there's no way for them to know which ciphertext yields the correct answer.

 ### Example Walkthrough